CAT4 Level G (Year 11+) Practice Test 2026: Free PDF, Sample Questions & Tips

 Eliminate

-• Start from the final folded strip, not from the full answer choices.
+• Start from the final folded strip, not from the answer options.

-• Unfold one fold at a time and treat each new part as a mirror copy.
+• Unfold one fold at a time and treat each new section as a mirror copy.

-• Separate symmetrical shapes from non-symmetrical shapes and track which ones flip.
+• Separate the symmetrical symbols from the asymmetrical ones and track only which ones flip.

 Reflection